-We have all seen those movies and TV shows that shows the stereotype of the woman who is going through a hard time with her partner and is eating ice cream right from the tub.
-As mentioned previously, we crave sugar when we are stressed, but ice cream is high in refined sugar, which can increase stress hormones and make your glucose levels (and thus insulin levels) skyrocket.
+We have all seen those movies and TV shows that show the stereotype of the woman who is going through a hard time eating ice cream straight from the tub.
+As mentioned previously, we crave sugar when we are stressed, but ice cream is high in refined sugar, which can increase stress hormones and make your blood sugar levels (and thus insulin levels) skyrocket.

 6. Chocolate bars

-Chocolate bars have the same effects as the previous two foods.
+Chocolate bars have the same effects as the glazed donuts and ice cream.
 That being said, this is a good example of the connection between food and self-esteem.
-Binging on high calorie foods when we are feeling down often leads to body image dissatisfaction and low self-esteem.
+Studies show that binging on high-calorie foods when we are feeling down often leads to body image dissatisfaction and low self-esteem.
 This, in turn, can worsen depression.